December 26, 2022

 More

-Coppin State University Launches Brand Campaign
+Coppin State Launches ‘In’ Campaign to Boost Visibility

 By Robyne McCullough Coppin State University recently launched its In brand awareness campaign, which will support the university in strengthening its brand and reputation as a leader in urban higher education.
 The In campaign, funded by resources received through the HBCU settlement fund, and created in collaboration with The SAX Agency, will be interwoven throughout academics, student life,